Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Results: Beyond Solid Coalitions

-\parbold{Running STV elections.} Given the candidates, sampled voters, and the voters' rankings over the candidates, we simply run fractional STV for each district in each given map.
-We do so for the random, neutral maps calculated above, as we wish to study intra-party effects as distinct from partisan ones.
-Running these STV elections utilized over 60 CPU-weeks of compute, on top of the map generation discussed in \Cref{sec:empiricalmethod}.
-Note that this run-time is for \textit{given} maps, underscoring the methodological necessity of \Cref{prop:stvequalspav} to study partisan seat shares without needing to simulate STV during the redistricting optimization process.
+Running these STV elections utilized over 120 CPU-weeks of compute, on top of the map generation discussed in \Cref{sec:empiricalmethod}.
+This runtime is for \textit{given} maps, underscoring the necessity of \Cref{prop:stvequalspav} to study partisan seat shares without needing to simulate STV during the redistricting optimization process.